-A holiday turkey, that traditional meal of bounty, usually means lots of leftovers in the days that follow.
+A Thanksgiving turkey usually means lots of leftovers in the days that follow.
 You can only do so many cold turkey sandwiches, right?
+This shredded turkey and pinto beans burrito recipe is a perfect leftover turkey recipe idea for your family.

 Shredded Turkey and Pinto Beans Burritos